PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 Please update your capstone proposal with this minor feedback and commit it before you continue on.

 Your capstone proposal is checked off and you can formally start work on it.
-You should work on your project whenever you have free time in the course, even if it's just a very isolated part.
+You should work on your capstone whenever you have free time in the course, even if it's just a very isolated part.

 This proposal is a "living document".
 As your capstone work progresses, please update the proposal to accurately describe the data model, features, and development schedule that your project actually has.